oi-analytics/argentina-transport/docs/parameters.rst

     - As csv file with post-processed network nodes and edges
     - As Shapefiles with post-processed network nodes and edges
     - The created networks are: ``road, rail, port, air``
+    - The ``air`` network has fewer attributes due to lack of data and airlines not being important for commidity flows
     - ``bridge`` files are also created but they are not networks, as explained below

 ..
 Note::
     The names and properties of the attributes listed below are the essential network parameters for the whole model analysis.
 If the users wish to replace or change these datasets then they must retain the same names of columns with same types of values as given in the original data.